Wisc-HCI/Synthe/README.md

 git clone https://github.com/Wisc-HCI/Synthe.git
 ```

-To use D3 and Dagre D3, place the d3js folder and node_modules folder in /learner.
+To use D3 and Dagre D3, place the node_modules folder in /learner.

 ## Hardware Prerequisites